ilyes12zouaoui/react-firebase-CRUD/README.md

 use this command to install node dependencies: npm install

-use this command to start the create-react-app server npm start
+use this command to start the create-react-app server: npm start

 enjoy :D